Nooul/ra-component-factory/README.md

-# aor-component-factory
+# ra-component-factory

-admin-on-rest component-factory provides a centralized way to easily configure:
+react-admin component-factory provides a centralized way to easily configure:
 - permissions on action buttons (should a CreateButton be visible ?)
 - permissions on Forms/Actions (should edit form of a resource be accessible to a user?)
 - permissions on Menu Links (should a Menu Link be visible ?)